 The average person now spends one year, two weeks and a day of their lives stuck in shop queues.
-That’s according to a new report by Box Technologies and Intel, which highlights the importance of technology in reducing queues.
+That’s according to a report by Box Technologies and Intel, which highlights the importance of technology in reducing queues.
 The research also found

 - Seven people in a queue is the tipping point – any longer and most shoppers won’t bother joining it